keyanUB/keyanUB.github.io/_pages/about.md

   - /about.html
 ---

 I'm a 3nd-year Ph.D. candidate at University at Buffalo, SUNY.
-I'm interested in the study of online hate and offensiveness, AI/ML security, OSNs security and more relevant research topics.
+I'm interested in the study of large-scale generative AI, online hate and offensiveness, AI/ML security, OSNs security and more relevant research topics.
 I'm honored to work under the guidance of Dr. [Hongxin Hu](https://cse.buffalo.edu/~hongxinh/), whose expertise and tutelage has been invaluable to my work.

 Please feel free to contact me via email, I would be more than happy to have a discussion and to learn from you.